Purely unrectifiable metric spaces and perturbations of Lipschitz functions: Constructing real valued perturbations

 and

 Therefore, using \eqref{eq:this-new-equation} and the fact that $\tilde\gamma(m)=\gamma(m)$ and $\tilde\gamma(M)=\gamma(M)$,

 as required. \end{proof}

 We now use the previous lemma to construct a perturbation $f$ of $T$.
 This construction uses the same general idea as the one in \cite[Lemma 6.3]{Bate_2014}, but we must make adjustments to fit our current purposes.
 Other than technical differences that were introduced to fit the situation in \cite{Bate_2014}, the first difference is that $f$ is defined on the whole of $B$, rather than only the compact subset $\Omega$.
-This is a consequence of the previous lemma.
+This is a consequence of the previous lemma and is necessary to perturb a Lipschitz function defined on the whole of $X$, rather than simply a compact subset.

 The second difference is that we now obtain a stronger Lipschitz type bound on $f$, given in \eqref{eq:basic-perturbation-lipschitz-bound}.
-This is necessary for us to obtain the required bound on the Lipschitz constant of the vector valued perturbation constructed in Section \ref{sec:vect-valu-pert}. \begin{lemma} For any $\eps>0$ there exists a Lipschitz function $f \colon B \to \R$ and a $\rho >0$ such that: \begin{itemize} \item For every $y,z\in X$,
+This is necessary for us to obtain the required bound on the Lipschitz constant of the vector valued perturbation constructed in Section \ref{sec:vect-valu-pert}. \begin{lemma} For any $\eps>0$ there exists a Lipschitz function $f \colon B \to \R$ and a $\rho >0$ such that: \begin{itemize} \item For every $y,z\in B$,

-\item For every $x\in X$,
+\item For every $x\in B$,

 \item For every $x\in S$ and $y,z \in B(x,\rho)\cap S$,

 \end{itemize} \end{lemma}